SAP/openui5-docs/docs/Instantiating_Views_68d0e58.md

 -   `viewName`: View name corresponding to the module concept

--   `viewContent`: Only relevant for XML views and JSON views.
-Defines the XML or JSON string representation of the view definition.
-If `viewName` and `viewContent` are given, the `viewName` property is used to load the view definition.
+-   `definition`: Only relevant for XML views, HTML views and JSON views.
+Defines the XML, HTML or JSON string representation of the view definition.
+If `viewName` and `definition` are given, the `viewName` property is used to load the view definition.

 -   `Controller`: Any controller instance; the given controller instance overrides the controller defined in the view definition